debops/debops/docs/getting-started.rst

 Example inventory
 -----------------

-The install and configure Postfix on a host, it needs to be present in the ``[debops_service_postfix]`` Ansible inventory group:
+To install and configure Postfix on a host, it needs to be present in the ``[debops_service_postfix]`` Ansible inventory group:

 .. code-block:: none